 - Idealizing substance abuse effects or past experiences and selectively disregarding the consequences.

 - Neglecting physical, psychological, spiritual, or emotional health problems.

 - Boredom and isolation, not engaging in healthy or productive relationships or activities.

-- Entering high risk situations such as renewing friendships with other substance abusers or staying in environments where reminders of substance abuse are unavoidable.
+- Entering high-risk situations such as renewing friendships with other substance abusers or staying in environments where reminders of substance abuse are unavoidable.

 - Replacing abuse of one substance with another

-- Overreacting to cravings, emotional distress, or relapse when it occurs (by some estimates relapse occurs in up to 90% of recovering individual and should not be viewed as failure, but rather, as a learning event to prevent future occurrences or to signify a renewed need for treatment.)
+- Overreacting to cravings, emotional distress, or relapse when it occurs (by some estimates relapse occurs in up to 90% of recovering individual and should not be viewed as a failure, but rather, as a learning event to prevent future occurrences or to signify a renewed need for treatment.)